What Is Pirated Software, and Can You Really Get in Trouble Using It?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-What is pirating, how can you spot it, and what can you do if you already are using pirated software?
-Let’s get into the specifics.
+This article gets into the specifics of pirated software, including what it is, how you can spot it, and what you can do if you already are using pirated software.

 In this article